Rohithstrike/Rohithstrike/README.md

 In my free time, I enjoy:
 - 🚴 Exploring new biking trails and outdoor activities.
 - 🎧 Listening to podcasts on **technology**, **cybersecurity**, and **CTF**.
+- 🎮 Gaming, with a focus on strategy and open-world games.
+- 💡 Experimenting with new technologies and developing side projects.

 ---